thebicycarl/project_notes/PLAN.md

 File to make overall plan, what to prioritise

 ## Small tasks:
-- Add challenges folder to gitHub repo
+- Add challenges folder to gitHub repo (complete)
 - Build brand/style guide
 - Learn how to format markdown documents